 Spinal Fusion: Understanding Bone Graft

-To fuse the spine, very small pieces of extra bone are needed.
-Called bone graft, this bone acts as the “cement” that fuses the vertebrae together.
+To fuse the spine, very small pieces of extra bone are needed, which are called bone grafts.
+These bones act as the “cement” that fuses the vertebrae together.
 There are many different types of bone grafts.
 The fusion eliminates motion between the two fused vertebrae with a slight loss in flexibility.
 This surgery can help treat many different back conditions.
 Two of the more common types are grafts from a bone bank or from your own body.
 Your surgeon will choose the type of graft that’s best for you.

 From a bone bank (allografts)

 Bone banks collect, evaluate, and store bone.
 The bone comes from human donors who have had bone removed during surgery or after death.